-From pastel pink, sparkling white, and golden tan to black, purple, and even green, the world’s most beautiful beaches offer a wide array of textures, shades, and colorful mixtures.
+From pastel pink, sparkling white, and golden tan to black, purple, and green, the world’s most beautiful beaches offer various textures, shades, and colorful mixtures.

 Swaying palm trees and turquoise water tinged with sapphire, aqua, azure, and more blue words complete this serene scene.